david-slatinek/ax87/README.md

 - Raindrops.
 - Soil moisture.

-After that, it uploads data to the API by calling an appropriate **grpc** method:
+After that, it uploads data to the API by calling an appropriate **gRPC** method:
 ```go
 conn, err := grpc.Dial("address", grpc.WithTransportCredentials(tlsCred))
 client := pb.NewRequestClient(conn)